The $\mathbb{R}$-Local Homotopy Theory of Smooth Spaces

 \section{Introduction and overview}

 Topological spaces and simplicial sets can be used to construct the same homotopy theory.
-This is made rigorous by the fact that the singular complex and the geometric realisation functors form a Quillen equivalence between the standard model structure on the category $\mathscr{T}\mathrm{op}$ of topological spaces and the Kan-Quillen model structure on the category $\sSet$ of simplicial sets.
-Both of these model categories formalise what is often called the homotopy theory of spaces, or $\infty$-groupoids (these are the same according to Grothendieck's homotopy hypothesis).
+This is made rigorous by the fact that the singular complex and geometric realisation functors form a Quillen equivalence between the standard model structure on the category $\mathscr{T}\mathrm{op}$ of topological spaces and the Kan-Quillen model structure on the category $\sSet$ of simplicial sets.
+Both of these model categories formalise what is often called the homotopy theory of spaces, or $\infty$-groupoids (which are the same according to Grothendieck's homotopy hypothesis).
 The two models differ significantly in their features, though, in that topological spaces encode homotopies via the notion of continuity, while simplicial sets are inherently combinatorial.
 Consequently, each of these two models for the homotopy theory of spaces has its own merits in different contexts and applications.

-Apart from continuity or combinatorics, another important feature that spaces can possess and that is relevant in many problems in mathematics is smoothness.
+Apart from continuity or combinatorics, another important feature spaces can possess, and which is relevant in many problems in mathematics, is smoothness.
 The prime example of a category of smooth spaces is the category $\Mfd$ of manifolds and smooth maps, which underlies much of geometry.
 There exists a notion of smooth homotopy within the category $\Mfd$, and one can find smooth versions of many topological concepts, such as cohomology, which are invariant under these smooth homotopies.
-It would therefore be desirable to have a homotopy theory on the category of manifolds.
 However, the category $\Mfd$ is poorly behaved in many ways.
-For instance, it is far from being complete or cocomplete, thus making it unable to admit a model structure in the sense of Quillen.
+For instance, it is far from being complete or cocomplete, thus making it unable to admit a model structure in the sense of Quillen~\cite{Quillen:Ho_Algebra}.